slowmist/Toncoin-Smart-Contract-Security-Best-Practices/README.md

 TON fully implements the actor model, it means the code of the contract can be changed.
 It can either be changed permanently, using `SETCODE` TVM directive, or in runtime, setting the TVM code registry to a new cell value until the end of execution.

 - Exploit Scenario:

+An unscrupulous developer could maliciously update the code to steal money.

 - Recommendation:

 Notice that the code of contracts can be updated.